Analytical description of the survival probability of coherent states in regular regimes

-In Fig.~\ref{fig:dis}, we fix $\phi$ and $p$, vary $j_z$, and determine $q$ from the condition that guarantees that all chosen coherent states have the same mean energy $E/J=-1.8$, which is relatively close to the ground-state ($E_{GS}/J=-2.125$).
-Regular dynamics dominates this energy region, as seen in Fig.~\ref{fig:cs} (a).
+In figure~\ref{fig:dis}, we fix $\phi=0$ and $p=0$, vary $j_z$, and determine $q$ from the condition that guarantees that all chosen coherent states have the same mean energy $E/J=-1.8$, which is relatively close to the ground-state ($E_{GS}/J=-2.125$).
+Regular dynamics dominates this energy region, as seen in figure~\ref{fig:cs} (a).
 This figure shows Poincar\'e sections for the classical limit of the Dicke model at $E/J=-1.8$.
 The closed loops, covering the whole Poincar\'e surface, reflect the existence of invariant tori.
 Their nature can be revealed in light of the adiabatic approximation \cite{Relano16,BastaJPA17}: for the parameters ($\omega=\omega_0=\gamma=1$) and energy chosen here, the dynamics of the bosonic variables $(p,q)$ is slower than that of the pseudospin variables.
 The pseudospin precesses rapidly around a slowly changing $q$-dependent axis.
 The nearly constant angle $\beta$ that forms the pseudospin with respect to the precession axis defines an effective one-dimensional adiabatic potential for the bosonic variables.
-If the angle $\beta$ is small, the amplitude of the bosonic variables is large and vice-versa, if the angle $\beta$ is large the amplitude of the bosonic variables is small.
+If the angle $\beta$ is small, the amplitude of the bosonic variables is large and vice-versa.

-The Poincar\'e sections in Fig.~\ref{fig:cs} (a) can then be understood as follows: \begin{itemize} \item The trajectories located around $j_z/J\approx -0.5$ (plotted in purple) correspond to small precessing angles $\beta$ and wide amplitudes of the bosonic excitations. \item The trajectories around $j_z/J\approx 0.15$ (plotted in red) have large $\beta$ and consequently small displacements of the bosonic variables. \item The trajectories in the center (plotted in orange), rotating around the point $(j_z/J\approx -0.15,\phi=0)$, indicate the breaking of the adiabatic approximation.
+The Poincar\'e sections in figure~\ref{fig:cs} (a) can then be understood as follows: \begin{itemize} \item The trajectories rotating around $(j_z,\phi)\approx (-0.5,0)$ (plotted in purple) correspond to small precessing angles $\beta$ and wide amplitudes of the bosonic excitations. \item The trajectories rotating around $(j_z,\phi)\approx (0.15,0)$ (plotted in red) have large $\beta$ and consequently small displacements of the bosonic variables. \item The trajectories in the center (plotted in orange), rotating around the point $(j_z,\phi)\approx (-0.15,0)$, indicate the breaking of the adiabatic approximation.
 They emerge from nonlinear resonances between the adiabatic modes.
-These trajectories are the precursors of ample chaotic regions in phase space that appear for energies larger than those considered here.
-In fact a detailed view of the separatrix between this last set of trajectories and the two former ones reveals the existence of a narrow region with classical chaotic trajectories~\cite{BastarracheaPS2017}. \end{itemize}
+These trajectories are the precursors of ample chaotic regions that appear for energies larger than the one considered here.
+In fact, a detailed view of the separatrix between this last set of trajectories and the two former ones reveals the existence of a narrow region with classical chaotic trajectories~\cite{BastarracheaPS2017}. \end{itemize}